 How to make Pan Seared Venison Backstrap

-- Step 1: Slice the tenderloin about an inch thick.
+- Step 1: Slice the backstrap about an inch thick.

 - Step 2: Dice the garlic cloves, then heat a cast iron or other heavy skillet over medium-high heat.
 Add the butter, oil, and rosemary.
 Place the meat into the pan carefully, keeping them spaced evenly.

-- Step 3: Sear the venison tenderloin for 1-2 minutes, then turn the meat over, and add the diced garlic to the pan.
+- Step 3: Sear the backstrap for 1-2 minutes, then turn the meat over, and add the diced garlic to the pan.
 Sear an additional 1-2 minutes, and spoon the butter over the steaks while they are frying.

 - Step 4: Cook til the internal temperature reaches your preferred doneness.
 Rest for 5 minutes to redistribute juices.

-Here are some great wine and beer pairings for Venison.
+Chef's tip: A flavorful red wine, a port or IPA is a good choice with venison.
+Here are some suggestions for great wine and beer pairings for Venison.

 Pan Seared Venison Backstrap